Sparkobsecju/UCOM_Android_Lab10_KT/README.md

-a sample to tackle SharedPreference with resource xml configuration file
+PreferenceActivity : a sample to tackle SharedPreference with resource xml configuration file